Ark: Survival Evolved Accessibility Report

 If you want to play Ark: Survival Evolved, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Ark: Survival Evolved has 2 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 2 accessibility features for Reading in Ark: Survival Evolved which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.